 Interims also bring with them a wealth of knowledge of what has worked in similar organisations and how this could benefit future clients.
 They can objectively assess a situation and suggest ways of improving processes and systems based on previous experience, they are also able to challenges process that may have become a habit.

 Planning and process management

 Interims are often required to draw on strategic skills quickly to deliver quantifiable results in complex, demanding and fast evolving environments.
-They must gather ‘intel’ to assess cause and effect relationships and apply knowledge and experience to identify viable alternative solutions and consider the best approach to deliver the greatest long-lasting benefits.
+They must review the organisation, gather ‘intel’ to assess cause and effect relationships, using their knowledge and expertise to identify viable alternative solutions and consider the best approach to deliver the greatest long-lasting benefits.

 For more information, please contact Zoe Spalding.

 Barry Ryan at 22/02/2022 14:50 said:

 Terri Lucas at 22/02/2022 16:31 said:

 Margaret C. Beatty at 21/03/2022 14:52 said:

 Add your comment